-Welcome to the only part about beekeeping that’s all about you; painting your beehive.
+Welcome to the only part about beekeeping that’s all about you; how to paint your beehive.
 All your other inquiries will have to do with the bees.

 Why aren’t my bees visiting my pollinator garden?
 Why can’t I see any brood?
-Why aren’t the bees feasting on the sugar buffet I laid out for them?
+And, why aren’t the bees feasting on the sugar buffet I laid out for them?
 The list goes on and on.
 This segment is all about you, the beekeeper.

 Whether the color of the painted hive clashes with the patio is really not their concern.
 They spend most of their time foraging and doing domestic chores in the dark, so the color of the hive isn’t on their list of priorities.